-All students who wish to make use of transfer agreements may be more restricted.
+All students who plan to make use of transfer agreements may be more restricted with elective choices.

-EDUCATION - SECONDARY EDUCATION (7-12) OPTION
+EDUCATION -SECONDARY EDUCATION (7-12) OPTION

 The Education program with an option in Secondary Education, grades 7-12, is designed for future educators who wish to teach at the secondary level in a specific content area.
-The curriculum is flexible, allowing students to select one of four academic concentrations - English, Mathematics, Science or Social Studies.
-The curriculum includes five Education courses designed to introduce future educators to the field of Education to gain an understanding of American schools, how students learn, and the diverse needs of students in public school settings.
+The curriculum is flexible, allowing students to select an academic concentrations.
+The curriculum introduces future educators to the field of Education to gain an understanding of American schools, how students learn, and the diverse needs of students in public school settings.